 Payment for the Cluster Site Beds and Scattered Sites included in the Contract will be reconciled at the end of each quarter.

-For Cluster Sites, at the end of each quarter, if the total actual Cluster Site bed days utilized is less than the total bed days for that quarter (# of Guaranteed Beds X # of calendar days in the quarter), the Contractor shall submit an approved, completed Invoice to the Contract Specialist for the number of Guaranteed Bed days that were unused during that quarter.
+For Cluster Sites, at the end of each quarter, if the total actual Cluster Site bed days utilized is less than the total bed days for that quarter (# of Guaranteed Beds X # of calendar days in the quarter), the Contractor shall submit an approved, completed Invoice to the Service Contract Specialist for the number of Guaranteed Bed days that were unused during that quarter.

-For Scattered Sites, at the end of each quarter, if the total actual Scattered Site days utilized is less than the total Scattered Site days for that quarter (# of Scattered Sites X # of calendar days in the quarter), the Contractor shall submit an approved, completed Invoice to the Contract Specialist for the number of Scattered Site days that were unused during that quarter.
+For Scattered Sites, at the end of each quarter, if the total actual Scattered Site days utilized is less than the total Scattered Site days for that quarter (# of Scattered Sites X # of calendar days in the quarter), the Contractor shall submit an approved, completed Invoice to the Service Contract Specialist for the number of Scattered Site days that were unused during that quarter.

 The Service Contract Specialist will verify the totals submitted and approve final payment.